7 Regression Techniques You Should Know!

-Linear and Logistic regressions are usually the first algorithms people learn in predictive modeling.
+Linear and Logistic regressions are usually the first algorithms people learn in data science.
 Due to their popularity, a lot of analysts even end up thinking that they are the only form of regressions.
-The ones who are slightly more involved think that they are the most important amongst all forms of regression analysis.
+The ones who are slightly more involved think that they are the most important among all forms of regression analysis.

 Table of Contents